Kangaroo Raw Cat Food

 Which product should I feed my cat?

-Our Big Dog for cat’s range consists of Kanga and Turkey flavour, mixed protein diets that provide all the macro and micronutrients your cat needs to be healthy and happy.
+Our Big Dog for cat’s range consists of Kanga, Chicken and Turkey flavour, mixed protein diets that provide all the macro and micronutrients your cat needs to be healthy and happy.
 These include protein, amino acids, taurine, healthy fats (including omega-3 fatty acids), moisture, antioxidants, probiotics, prebiotics, fibre, phytonutrients, active enzymes and essential vitamins and minerals.
 Mixed protein raw food diets, most closely represent an evolutionary diet and the predominant protein source in each product represents the flavour of that product.

 For more information on each product, see our products page for cats.